Coccidiosis in dogs is caused by tiny intestinal parasites.

 These symptoms are almost exactly the same as the symptoms of Parvovirus which is another extremely contagious and dangerous, often fatal, illness and it can be difficult for even an experienced dog owner to tell the difference between them.

-Occasionally a Coccidiosis infection can affect your pet's central nervous system and symptoms such as tremors, shaking or even convulsions will show up as well.
+Occasionally a Coccidiosis infection can affect Fido's central nervous system causing tremors, shaking or even convulsions.

-Generally the best way is to combine the fecal test results with the observation of other symptoms such as lethargy, weight loss and so on to come to a conclusion.
+Generally the best way is to combine the fecal test results with the presence of other symptoms to make a positive diagnosis, but only your vet can do this.

 If your puppy's Coccidiosis is severe, sometimes additional supportive veterinary care is needed, and this might include IV fluids and even hospitalization for a few days.

 (Note: sulfa based medications aren't recommended for use on dogs who are pregnant as they can cause birth defects in the puppies.)